organicmaps/organicmaps/docs/CONTRIBUTING.md

 Debugging may not work in Qt Creator.
 To enable it, try creating a Build & Run kit in preferences with XCode's lldb as a debugger and a clang compiler.

-For now configuration assumes you've cloned repository into omim (also a default name) directory.
+At the moment configuration assumes you've cloned repository into omim (also a default name) directory.
-Default QtCreator's building behavior uses shadow-dir for artifacts.
-That is why if you break the first assumption and haven't changed the second setting you'll need to create a "data" symlink in the shadow-dir path to the /repo/data directory.
+If you are using shadow-dir for building artifacts (default behavior) and custom directory for repo - you'll need to create a "data" symlink in the shadow-dir path to the /repo/data directory.

 ### XCode